codethat19/whisperx_real_time/README.md

 ```
 in an environment of your choosing.

-Whisper also requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers:
+Whisperx also requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers:

 ```
 # on Ubuntu or Debian